 CoreValve Inc. received CE Mark for its CoreValve Percutaneous ReValving System in May 2007.
 The device consists of a porcine pericardial tissue valve mounted in a self-expanding multilevel frame, which is permanently implanted over the diseased aortic heart valve by an 18-French-sized catheter.
 CoreValve has established a mandatory expanded clinical evaluation patient registry to gather additional clinical data for submission to the FDA in support of clinical trials.
 As of last fall more than 1,800 patients have been treated worldwide, the company said.

 Edwards and CoreValve have been embroiled in patent litigation in the U.S., U.K. and Germany, with each accusing the other of infringing on their transcatheter valve designs.

 In February Medtronic said was purchasing CoreValve to expand its transcather valve technology.

 Medtronic’s Melody pulmonary valve was reportedly the first commercially available transcatheter valve, having received CE Mark in 2006.
 Data on its U.S. clinical trial was released at AHA 2008.
 The 66 patients enrolled at centers in Boston, Seattle, New York, Columbus and Miami had a procedural success rate of 98 percent.
 At six-months follow up, maintenance of excellent valve competence was demonstrated, as was a clinically significant reduction of more than 18 percent in right ventricular volume.
 Valve competence was assessed by median pulmonary regurgitation fraction, which was down to zero percent from a baseline of 30 percent, researchers said.

-To keep up with the latest news on transcatheter valves Diagnostic & Invasive Cardiology created a new structural heart portal on our Web site at www.DIcardiology.net.
+To keep up with the latest news on transcatheter valves Diagnostic and Invasive Cardiology (DAIC) created a new structural heart portal at www.dicardiology.com/channel/structural-heart.